-18. FINANCIAL ASSETS AND LIABILITIES (continued)
+19. FINANCIAL ASSETS AND LIABILITIES (continued)

 Derivative financial instruments fall in the Level 2 category.
-For fixed rate loans, the fair value is determined by discounting the expected future contractual cash flows of these loans using management's best estimates of market interest rates (Level 3).
-For fixed rate term deposits, the fair value is determined by discounting the expected future contractual outflows, using management's best estimates of market interest rates (Level 3).
+For fixed rate loans, the fair value is determined by discounting the expected future contractual cash flows of these loans at interest rates estimated by using appropriate swap curve rates for the remaining term (Level 3).
+For fixed rate term deposits, the fair value is determined by discounting the expected future contractual outflows, using management's best estimates of average market interest rates currently offered for deposits with similar remaining terms (Level 3).